 Ovarian Cancer May Start in Fallopian Tubes

-A study at M.D.
+As a result of this theory, a study at M.D.
 Anderson Cancer Center, Prophylactic Salpingectomy With Delayed Oophorectomy is currently recruiting participants.
 The goal of this clinical research study is to compare ovarian cancer screening, risk-reducing salpingo-oophorectomy (RRSO), and prophylactic salpingectomy with delayed oophorectomy (PSDO).

-After lots of discussion and my own research, I chose to participate in this fallopian tube removal option for BRCA+ women.
+After lots of discussions and my own research, I chose to participate in this fallopian tube removal option for BRCA+ women.
 For me, I felt like my body was a ticking time bomb.
 At the age of 37, I was having a hard time waiting around until age 40+ to reduce my risk of ovarian cancer.
 I was also not ready to face the issues associated with surgical menopause.

 My Laparoscopic Prophylactic Salpingectomy with Delayed Oophorectomy (PSDO)

-I do have some post surgery restrictions for the next few weeks.
+I do have some post-surgery restrictions for the next few weeks.
 After 4 weeks, I can resume running.
 After 6 weeks, I can start lifting more than 10 pounds and go back to doing abdominal exercises and Pilates.

 I will come back and update this post and let you know how recovery is going.